opencobra/cobrapy/documentation_builder/io.rst

 ==========================

 Cobrapy supports reading and writing models in SBML (with and without FBC), JSON, MAT, and pickle formats.
-Generally, SBML with FBC is the preferred format for general use.
+Generally, SBML with FBC version 2 is the preferred format for general use.
+The JSON format may be more useful for cobrapy-specific functionality.

 The package also ships with test models in various formats for testing purposes.